 Technology provides solutions.

 Fortunately, the technology is available to minimize the effects of fogging and condensation, thus enabling workers in extreme environments to perform their jobs safely, efficiently, and without interruption.
-In both locales, employees rely on eyewear with anti-fog coatings to counteract these conditions.
+In both locales, employees rely on anti fog safety glasses to counteract these conditions.

 When an uncoated or hard coated lens is exposed to extreme moisture or humidity, minute water droplets build up on the lens which causes fogging.
 By using specialized anti-fog coatings on the lens, condensation is controlled to help keep vision clear.